 Govt places N1m bounty on attackers

-Bans Keke, Okada operations from 7pm – 7am
+Bans Keke, Okada operations from 7 pm to 7 am

-According to the PPRO, the attackers stormed the station around 2:00 am on Tuesday and set the entire place on fire after killing one of the police personnel on duty.
+It was gathered that the attackers stormed the station around 2:00 am and set the station ablaze after killing one of the police personnel on duty.

 An unspecified number of vehicles parked at the station were also set ablaze by the invaders whose identities are yet to be ascertained.

-The Police Spokesman said investigations into the incident had commended with a view to apprehending the perpetrators.
+Confirming the attack, yesterday, Abia State’s Police Public Relations Officer, Geoffrey Ogbonna, said investigations into the incident had commended to apprehend the perpetrators.

-The Government, in a statement by Commissioner for Information, Chief John Okiyi, promised N1 million reward for any credible information that could lead to the arrest of the Invaders.
+The government in a statement by the Commissioner for Information, John Okiyi, promised N1 million reward for any credible information that could lead to the arrest of the invaders.

-The government also announced an immediate ban on tricycle and motorcycle operations between 7:00 pm and 7:00 am in all major cities throughout the state.
+The government also announced an immediate ban on tricycle and motorcycle operation between 7 pm and 7am in all major cities throughout the state.

-The statement made available to VANGUARD in Aba read in part: “The attention of Abia State Government has been drawn to a mindless and cowardly attack on a police station in Aba by yet to be identified armed hoodlums in the early hours of today leading to loss of precious lives”.
+The statement made available to Vanguard in Aba read in part: “The attention of Abia State Government has been drawn to a mindless and cowardly attack on a police station in Aba by yet to be identified armed hoodlums in the early hours of today (yesterday) leading to loss of precious lives.